activeviam/atoti-ui-migration/README.md

 `atoti-ui-migration` requires two JSON files:

 - _content.json_: the original content to migrate
-- _servers.json_: the Atoti Server's information
+- _servers.json_: the Atoti servers' information

 Let's create these files.

 ### Download the original content

 The content to migrate can be downloaded as a JSON file from [Atoti Admin UI](https://activeviam.com/activepivot/6.0.0/docs/content_server/cs_overview/#admin-ui).
-If you are used to accessing Atoti UI at `https://my-server.com/ui/index.html`, then you should be able to access the Atoti Admin UI at `https://my-server.com/admin/ui/index.html`.
+If you are used to accessing Atoti UI at `https://my-server.com/ui/index.html`, then you should be able to access Atoti Admin UI at `https://my-server.com/admin/ui/index.html`.

 :warning: Make sure to connect as a user with access to all the content that must be migrated.
 We recommend connecting as a user with the role `ROLE_CS_ROOT`.